frucelee/sc-eQTL_BWB/README.md

 ## 1.3 sc-eQTL mapping ##

 A linear regression model implemented by TensorQTL was used.
-A linear mixed model with sparse genetic relationship matrix (GRM) implemented by fastGWA was employed.
+A linear mixed model with a sparse genetic relationship matrix (GRM) implemented by fastGWA was employed.

 ## 1.4 Identification of content-specific eQTL ##

 An interaction model was employed to identify the response and TF interaction eQTLs.
-The mixed linear model was used to perform dynamic eQTL.
+RNA velocity (generalized dynamical model) and pseudotime were determined by scVelo and Slingshot, respectively.
+The mixed linear model was then used to perform dynamic eQTL.

 ## 1.5 Estimation of shared signals ##